HaukeBartsch/talk/readme.md

 ==================================

 Talk is a command line utility to compute regions of interest in a 2D image.
-It is useful if many small objects can be detected by a size range and an aspect ratio.
-As an output the list of found objects is printed.
+It is useful if many small objects can be detected by a size range a maximum aspect ratio and a maximum compactness value.
+As an output the list of found objects is printed together with a label image that highlights each of the found objects.

-You can download a compiled version of the program, or build from the source code using golang.
+You can download a compiled version of the program, or build it yourself from source using golang.

 * Linux
    wget https://github.com/HaukeBartsch/talk/raw/master/binary/Linux64/talk